Wakal live / 26.01.2018 FABRICA / Treviso – ITALY /

 Both domains, lab and studio, are characterized by big questions, obsessive convictions and a high degree of specialization.
 Now Stier has invited us, the outsiders, to look in.
 We do so with wonder, dismay and, depending on our disposition, even a certain faith.

-Daniel Stier (Germany, 1966) lives and works in London.
-He studied visual communication at the Fachhochschule Darmstadt and photography at the Fachhochschule Dortmund.
 His projects have been featured in Wallpaper, W Magazine, The Guardian, GQ, The New York Times, Dazed&Confused, Colors and Esquire.
 His clients include Volkswagen, Sony, Orange and Norwegian.
 He has exhibited in London, Paris, New York and Copenhagen.

-In August of 2017, Noa Jansma, a design student in the Netherlands, initiated a project to draw attention to “catcalling”, a form of sexual harassment on the street.
 Jansma created an Instagram account to which she uploaded selfies of herself with each of her catcallers over the period of a month.
 By bringing together object (herself) and objectifier (the catcaller) in a single composition, her pictures projected a shift in the power dynamic.
 Dear Catcallers, which went viral just prior to the #metoo movement, has received massive international attention.
 Jansma’s account currently has some 350,000 followers.

 Around the world, social media is emerging as a powerful tool for the communication of social, political and cultural issues.
 The case of #dearcatcallers highlights its ability to inspire, engage and activate both the individual and society at large.“I made this project about respect and how you behave with people on the street,” Jansma explained in a recent interview.
 She concluded her month of posting with a proposal to expand the project: “I’m not the subject.
 The subject is catcalling.
 I want to show that this happens around the world.
 But I want to make sure that responsible women do it, because what I do is a bit risky.”